 Angela Bendeck, MS

 I view my role as a therapist as a witness, support, and guide.
-I aim to offer new insights, perspectives, and techniques while working collaboratively with you to meet your goals.
-I also strive to provide a safe and supportive place, using a growth-oriented, strengths-based approach to get you feeling better and more empowered.
+I aim to offer new insights, perspectives, and techniques while working collaboratively with you to meet your goals using a person-centered, growth-oriented, strengths-based approach to get you feeling better and more empowered.
 I work from a feminist lens in many cases when appropriate and helpful.

-I have a special interest in working with individuals experiencing symptoms of PTSD, anxiety, depression, various mood disorders, women’s issues, and postpartum disorders, but I am interested in supporting individuals through their everyday adjustments and look forward to supporting individuals from all walks of life.
+I have a special interest in working with individuals experiencing symptoms of PTSD, anxiety, depression, various mood disorders, women’s issues, and postpartum disorders, but I am also interested in supporting individuals through their everyday adjustments and look forward to supporting individuals from all walks of life.
 I am an LGBTQIA ally, comfortable working with teens and older adults, and feel I can offer support to culturally diverse clients as well.

-I am working towards completion of my Master’s degree in Clinical Mental Health Counseling and am on track to graduate in August of 2022.
-My previous work includes working as a Program Coordinator in the intellectual and developmental disabilities service sector supporting adults with behavioral needs and cooccurring mental health disorders.
-Prior to that position, I also worked as a Direct Support Professional and Manager at a rehabilitation facility supporting adults with traumatic and acquired brain injuries with cooccurring mental health disorders as well.
+I graduated from Plymouth State University with a Master’s degree in Clinical Mental Health Counseling.
+My previous work includes working as a Program Coordinator in the intellectual and developmental disabilities service sector, supporting adults with behavioral needs and co-occurring mental health disorders.
+Prior to that position, I also worked as a Direct Support Professional and Manager at a rehabilitation facility supporting adults with traumatic and acquired brain injuries with co-occurring mental health disorders as well.

 In my free time, I love to spend time outdoors, hiking, kayaking, or swimming.
 I also play guitar, piano, and sing when I have the time as well.
 I believe nature and art/music can be very beneficial to healing and thriving.
 I am also a